denydeny1234/Beraria_H_Web_App/Usertests.md

 ### Insights

+#### Scrollable comments section

-- Decide on making the comments section scrollable or not.
-Tests say a scrollable section is better for the mobile app. **Consequences:** Comments section's scroll overlaying with the page's scroll
+- [ ] **Observation:** Tests indicated that a scrollable comments section is preferable for the mobile app.
+- [ ] **Consequences:** Scrollable comments overlaying with the page's scroll.
+- [ ] **Possible solution:** Implement a solution to address the overlay issue while maintaining the scrollable feature for improved mobile usability.

+#### Visibility of "Say Your Impression" Option:

-- "Say your impression" option not visible enough. **Possible solution:** make it as a floating feature in the bottom right corner.
+- [ ] **Observation:** The "Say Your Impression" option was not visible enough.
+- [ ] **Possible solution:** Transform it into a floating feature in the bottom right corner to enhance visibility and accessibility.

+#### Total Reservation Cost Calculation:

-- Add a feature that calculates and displays the total that the user has to pay for reserving the table.
+- [ ] **Recommendation:** Introduce a feature that calculates and displays the total cost for reserving a table, enhancing transparency for users.

+#### Filter Option for Availability:

-- Possible filter option for the "Availability", namely "Only a few left"
+- [ ] **Suggestion:** Consider adding a filter option for "Availability," such as "Only a Few Left," to streamline user choices.

+#### Overlayed Text with Images:

-- Check the overlayed text with the images.
+- [ ] **Check:** Evaluate the overlayed text with images to ensure clarity and readability.

+#### Clickable Food and Drinks Container:

-- Make whole food and drinks container on the Menu page clickable
+- [ ] **Improvements:** Make the entire food and drinks container on the Menu page clickable for a more intuitive user experience.

+#### Additional Information for Foods and Drinks:

-- Add more information for the foods and drinks.
-Possible solution: check the current QR code on the Beraria H menu where it states nutritional information
+- [ ] **Observation:** Users expressed a need for more information about foods and drinks.
+- [ ] **Possible Solution: ** Explore the current QR code on the Beraria H menu, where nutritional information is stated

+### Conclusion

+The insights gathered from the First Impression Testing Method have provided valuable feedback to enhance the user experience of the Beraria H app.
+The implementation of these insights into the final prototype aims to address user concerns, improve overall usability, and ensure that the app not only meets but exceeds user expectations.

 [Link to Miro for a clearer image](https://miro.com/app/board/uXjVMj2Vrlo=/?moveToWidget=3458764572730671092&cot=14)